joakibj/tswrdb/docs/DOCUMENTATION.md

 ###RDB Data files (NN.rdbdata)

 The format of the data files is simpler.
 A small 4-byte header with a file signature followed by data and more data.
 As mentioned earlier, you need to know the start offset of the content file you're after (which you find in the index).
-Each file entry has a 16 header before the actual data.
+Each file entry has a 16 byte header before the actual data.
 This header contains some of the same information as what you find in the index, i.e. RDB type, file id, data length.

 **File Structure (NN.rdbdata)**